glotzerlab/fresnel/CONTRIBUTING.md

 ## Example notebooks

-Add demonstrating new functionality to [fresnel-examples](https://github.com/glotzerlab/fresnel-examples).
+Add demonstrations of new functionality to [fresnel-examples](https://github.com/glotzerlab/fresnel-examples).

 ## Add developer to the credits